Röhrs History, Family Crest & Coats of Arms

 The surname Röhrs was first found in Brandenburg, where the name could be considered to have made a great early contribution to the feudal society which became the backbone of modern Europe.
 The name became prominent in local affairs and branched into many houses which played important roles in the tribal and national conflicts, with each group seeking power and status in an ever changing territorial profile.
 Chronicles first mention Albrecht Rorer, or Albrecht "from the Ror," who was born in Eger in Bohemia around 1330.

-Important Dates for the Röhrs family
+Early History of the Röhrs family

 This web page shows only a small excerpt of our Röhrs research.
 Another 250 words (18 lines of text) covering the years 1314, 1381, 1400, 1672, 1674, 1757, 1800, and 1839 are included under the topic Early Röhrs History in all our PDF Extended History products and printed products wherever possible.